Icon common questions

 Adherence

-Over 1.5 million of ~2.1 million patients were adherent to the Cologuard test in a retrospective cohort study1
+Over 1.5 million of ~2.1 million patients were adherent to the Cologuard test within 1 year based on a retrospective cohort study1

 38%